-6.6 The Parish Council will support the designation of new land in the Parish that is considered to have the essential biodiversity features of a Site of Importance for Nature Conservation (SINC).
+6.7 In addition to its biodiversity actions, the Parish Council will support the designation of new land in the Parish that is considered to have the essential biodiversity features of a Site of Importance for Nature Conservation (SINC).
 These may be based on linear features such as hedgerows and stream networks, or they may be old orchards or the river corridor.